openstack/nova/doc/source/index.rst

   parts to understand is the Block Device Mapping parameters used to connect specific block devices to computes.
 This deserves its own deep dive.

+Nova can be configured to emit notifications over RPC.

+* :ref:`Versioned Notifications <versioned_notification_samples>`: This
+  provides the list of existing versioned notifications with sample payloads.

 For Operators
 =============